viniciusoyama/component_party/README.md

 </div>
 ```

-### Using helpers inside a ViewModel

-A `helper` and a `h` attribute are passed when instantiating a ViewModel.
-That means that you can call a `h` or a `helper` method anywhere in your class.
+Note that you can also use helpers inside your view model.

 ```ruby
 class Header::ViewModel < ComponentParty::Component::ViewModel